 Diane Osaki is the Early Start Denver Model Director of Firefly Autism.
 She was the founder and executive director of the center – originally known as the Aspen Center for Autism – in 2003, and served on the board from 2007 to 2010.
 She is a pediatric occupational therapist and has been working with people with developmental disabilities for nearly 20 years, specializing in treatment for children with autism and their families.
 Prior to opening what was then the Aspen Center for Autism, Diane was with JFK Partners at the University of Colorado Health Services.
 Diane is a member of the Association for Behavior Analysis, the Autism Society of America, and the American Occupational Therapy Association.
 She was also on the Board of Directors for the Colorado Chapter of the Autism Society of America.
 Diane provides educational and behavior consultation to families and schools in Colorado and around the world.
 Her intervention focuses on building positive relationships and the science of instruction to improve learning in all areas of development.

-Sallie Bernard – President
+Sallie Bernard – Board President

 Deb Sullivan Gravelle – Executive Director

 Deb comes to us with more than 20 years of outdoor recreation and sports program experience.
 A Boulder native, skiing is her first sport, but over the past 25 years she’s competed in sailing, which included a few years racing on the US SAILING team.
 With a great passion for the outdoors and recreation, she feels it’s important to share her passion to be outside and active – her primary goal is to make sure everyone has an activity to take them outside for wellness and for LIFE.
 Deb holds an undergraduate degree in Physical Education and taught middle school PE for 10 years.
 She also has her master’s degree in Sports Administration and has spent the last 10 years running and directing sailing and skiing programs both in the US and abroad.
 During her time with US SAILING, she certified and trained sailing instructors and coaches and is a member of the National Faculty, where she spends time developing and editing training manuals.
-Deb and her husband Bill are excited to be in the beautiful Roaring Fork Valley and working with Extreme Sports Camp.
+Deb is excited to be in the beautiful Roaring Fork Valley and working with Extreme Sports Camp.